kawashirov/distant-horizons/Readme.txt

 This branch is used only to test the QuadTree data structure.
 This branch cannot be used to compile the mode and the classes that are not listed below in the next section are not updated to the last version of the main branch.
+If you want to see an example of use check the method createAndShowGui in the QuadTreeImage class

+https://imgur.com/a/PwQnGZT check this for various test

 ========================
 QUADTREE VERSION - HOW IT WORK AND HOW TO USE